NDecision/Banzai/README.md

 <b>ForParent</b> - Changes the FlowComponentBuilder context to the parent of the current node.

+<b>SetShouldExecuteBlock</b> - Sets the type of the ShouldExecuteBlock to apply to running this node.

-<b>SetShouldExecute/SetShouldExecuteAsync</b> - Allows a ShouldExecute function to be set on the fly when building a flow with flowbuilder.
+<b>SetShouldExecute</b> - Allows a ShouldExecute function to be set on the fly when building a flow with flowbuilder.

 <b>Register</b> - Must be called to indicate the flow definition as been completed and to register the flow with the container.